VirtuosoJoel/VBA_Digital_Rain/README.md

   Configure_Conditional_Formats

   ' Either loop a set amount or infinitely
-  'Do While True
+  Do While True
-  For i = 1 To 100
+  'For i = 1 To 100

     ' Hide the work going on behind the scenes Application.ScreenUpdating = False